Quantum Simulation of Ligand-like Molecules through Sample-based Quantum Diagonalization in Density Matrix Embedding Framework: Introduction

 With the advent of quantum computers, the accurate simulation of chemically and biologically relevant systems are expected to become increasingly tractable.
 Quantum algorithms promise the capability to model and evaluate protein-ligand interactions~\cite{wiley_protein_ligand_interaction, sapt_pro_lig, Bowling2025_ProteinLigand_FragQC} and binding energetics, explore conformational landscapes of flexible bio-molecules~\cite{barton_1956_pes, pes_scan_qchem_ml, Anurag2025_ButanePES, hao2025largescaleefficientmoleculegeometry, dmet_sqd, Kawashima2021_dmet_vqe_ion, scalable_qc_qpe_vqe}-tasks that rapidly become intractable on classical computers~\cite{schuch2009_qmahard}.This has motivated increasing interest in quantum computing, which offers alternative algorithmic frameworks capable of addressing many-electron correlations more efficiently~\cite{cao2019_quantumchemistry, aspuruguzik2005_simulated}.

-Fault-tolerant Application-Scale Quantum (FASQ)~\cite{Eisert2025_QuantumAdvantage} algorithms, such as Quantum Phase Estimation (QPE)~\cite{kitaev1995abelian_qpe} and Quantum Singular Value Transformation (QSVT)~\cite{Gily_n_2019_qsvt}, face significant challenges due to their requirement for deep quantum circuits, which remain impractical on current Noisy Intermediate-Scale Quantum~(NISQ) hardware~\cite{Preskill_2018}.
+Fault-tolerant Application-Scale Quantum (FASQ)~\cite{Eisert2025_QuantumAdvantage} algorithms, such as Quantum Phase Estimation (QPE)~\cite{kitaev1995abelian_qpe} and Quantum Singular Value Transformation (QSVT)~\cite{Gily_n_2019_qsvt, wang2025randomizedQSVT}, face significant challenges due to their requirement for deep quantum circuits, which remain impractical on current Noisy Intermediate-Scale Quantum~(NISQ) hardware~\cite{Preskill_2018}.
 To facilitate execution on near-term devices, variational approaches such as the Variational Quantum Eigensolver (VQE)~\cite{Peruzzo2014_vqe} were proposed.
-VQE evaluates the expectation value of the Hamiltonian directly through a hybrid classical--quantum optimization loop, iteratively improving the overlap between the parametrized quantum state and the true ground state.
+VQE evaluates the expectation value of the Hamiltonian directly through a hybrid classical-quantum optimization loop, iteratively improving the overlap between the parametrized quantum state and the true ground state.
 Recent developments~\cite{Belaloui2025_current_vqe} have produced more hardware-efficient variants, yet key limitations persist, including statistical fluctuations and physical noise inherent to NISQ devices, as well as the requirement for prohibitively large numbers of samples and extensive error mitigation strategies~\cite{Tilly2022_VQE_Review}.

 Early hardware demonstrations of molecular problems using VQE, such as protein-ligand interactions, have been limited to active spaces involving around four qubits~\cite{wiley_protein_ligand_interaction}, primarily restricted to small organic systems.
 To overcome these limitations, sample-based approaches such as Sample-Based Quantum Diagonalization (SQD)~\cite{sqd_first_paper} have emerged.
 SQD integrates Quantum Selected Configuration Interaction (QSCI)~\cite{kanno2023qsci} with an error-mitigation scheme known as Iterative Self-Consistent Configuration Recovery (S-CoRe)~\cite{sqd_first_paper} and employs classical Selected Configuration Interaction (SCI)~\cite{sci_evangelista_1} for post-processing diagonalization.
 These methods have enabled the quantum sampling of molecules with up to 36 spatial orbitals, including the [4Fe-4S] complex in a 77-qubit experiment, using 6400 nodes of the \textit{Fugaku} super-computer~\cite{sqd_first_paper}.
+We note that SQD and VQE are complementary rather than competing paradigms: whereas VQE performs iterative variational optimization of a parametrized ansatz, SQD leverages quantum sampling to construct a compact configuration subspace for subsequent classical diagonalization, with the dominant computational burden borne by the classical post-processing step.